Letters exchanged between General Michael Collins and Kitty Kiernan have gone on public display at an exhibition 'Dearest Kitty' in Cork City Museum.

 General Michael Collins, the Irish revolutionary leader and Chairman of the Provisional Government, was killed in action at the age of 31 near Béal na Bláth, County Cork, on 22 August 1922.
 Collin's fiancee Kitty Kiernan married Felix Cronin after Collins' death and died in 1945.

-An RTÉ News report by Tom MacSweeney broadcast on 8 August 1996.
+An RTÉ News report broadcast on 8 August 1996.
+The reporter is Tom MacSweeney.